MarcoTz/configs/README.md

-# bashScripts
+#some Code

-Some random bash scripts I made for various things
+Some random stuff I made for various things

 ##Directories: